slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 1.Smart Contract Security Coding Requirements

 - Make sure to develop based on well-known libraries such as: OpenZeppelin as much as possible;
-- Make sure to include a compiler that uses SafeMath or 0.8.x to avoid most overflow issues;
+- Make sure to include a compiler that uses SafeMath or a compiler version above 0.8.x to prevent most overflow issues;
 - Make sure to follow function naming conventions, see: [solidity style guide](https://docs.soliditylang.org/en/v0.8.14/style-guide.html);
 - Make sure that function and variable visibility are explicitly declared;
 - Make sure that the function return value is explicitly assigned;
 - Make sure that functions and parameters are well-annotated;
-- Make sure that external calls correctly check the return value, including: transfer, transferFrom, send, call, delegatecall, etc.;
+- Make sure that external calls correctly check the return value, including: transfer, transferFrom, send, call, delegatecall, etc;
 - Make sure that the implementation of the parameter type and return value of the interface is correct;
 - Make sure that the key parameters of the contract are set up with authentication and use events to record;
 - Make sure that the data structure of the new implementation contract of the upgradeable model is compatible with the data structure of the old implementation contract;